 Laser welding uses a high-powered laser to melt and join metal parts.
 Robots can be programmed to perform laser welding tasks with high precision.

-This welding is a solid-state joining process that involves using a non-consumable tool to join two metal parts.
+This welding is a solid-state joining process involving a non-consumable tool to join two metal parts.
 Robots can be programmed to perform friction stir welding work with high accuracy.

 To perform robot welding tasks, several pieces of equipment are required, including:

 The robot arm is the most critical piece of equipment in robot welding.
-It is responsible for carrying out the welding tasks, and it is controlled by a computer program.
+It is responsible for carrying out the welding tasks, and a computer program controls it.

 The welding gun is the tool used to perform welding program tasks.
-Depending on the welding method used, there are different types of welding guns.
+Depending on the welding method, there are different welding guns.

 The welding power supply provides the electrical energy required to create an electric arc or laser beam to perform the welding tasks.

-The wire feeder is responsible for feeding the welding wire into the welding gun.
+The wire feeder feeds the welding wire into the welding gun.
 The wire is melted and used to join the metal parts.

 Programming a robot for welding involves several steps, including: